nickmvincent/ugc-val-est/README.md

 * can add more causal analyses here
 ### Low-level: causalinference (this is a slightly modified copy of the BSD 3-clause licensed library, from here: https://github.com/laurencium/Causalinference)
 * There's only two additions from the original version.
-1. added logic to automatically remove covariates as they become "obsolete" for a strata (i.e. if a row would constant across the strata, such is if every post in that strata has length 10, or because a dummy variable become linearly dependent, such as if all the posts in the strata took place in 3 months)
+1. added logic to automatically remove covariates as they become "obsolete" for a strata (e.g. if a field would constant across the strata, such is if every post in that strata has length 10, or because a dummy variable become linearly dependent, such as if all the posts in the strata took place in 3 months)
 2. Added a bunch of print statement.
 Most notable is that we print out the normalized covariates bias at the beginning, after trimming, and after matching, so we can that covariate bias is going down.
-* can make low-level edits here, i.e. exactly how is regression calculated, how to report covariate bias, etc.
+* can make low-level edits here, i.e. exactly how is regression calculated, what to print out about the analysis, etc.

 ## Code related to database management (this is where most features are calculated)
 portal/models.py